Black Friday 2018 sound bars deals available now: Vizio for $110, Polk with Alexa for $200

 - Terms of the deals vary, so where possible we've listed when and where to get the sale price from each retailer.

 - The deals below are current as of Nov.
-20, and include Walmart, Best Buy, Target, Amazon, and other major retailers.
+23 at 1:30 p.m.
+PT, and include Walmart, Best Buy, Target, Amazon, and other major retailers.

 - CNET may get a share of revenue from the sale of the products featured on this page.